viesturz/klipper-toolchanger/rounded_path.md

     ROUNDED_G0 Y=200 D=30
     ROUNDED_G0 X=100 Y=100 Z=10 D=0
 ```
+The rounded path chain **must always end with D=0** to allow computing the final move.

 # Limitations
 This currently only optimizes on segment by segment basis,
-and practically the rounding radius is limited by half segment length.
+practically rounding radius for each corner is limited by the shortest distance to previous/next point.